parallelvirtualcluster/pvc/docs/manuals/daemon.md

 0. The node activates its keepalived timer and begins sending keepalive updates to the cluster.
 The daemon state transitions from `init` to `run` and the system has started fully.

-# PVC Node Daemon manual
+## Node health plugins

+The PVC node daemon includes a node health plugin system.
+These plugins are run during keepalives to check various aspects of node health and adjust the overall node and cluster health accordingly.
+For example, a plugin might check that all configured network interfaces are online and operating at their correct speed, or that all operating system packages are up-to-date.

-The PVC node daemon ins build with Python 3 and is run directly on nodes.
-For details of the startup sequence and general layout, see the [architecture document](/architecture/daemon).
+For the full details of the health and node health plugin system, see the [node health plugin manual](/manuals/health-plugins).

 ## Configuration